 While working primarily within the geriatric health community, Charlie’s experience encompasses community and regional services planning and needs assessment, non-profit agency administration, grant program management and fundraising.
 He has worked extensively with legislative advocacy, staff development and training, adult protection, Long Term Care facility administration and management, and home health services management.
 His background includes public relations, marketing, education, business administration and management, family care counseling and social work.
 While working as Director of the Durango Area Agency on Aging, Charlie was part of a core group that facilitated the development of the Seniors Outdoors program in Durango.
 Charlie has an intimate association with cancer diagnoses within his immediate and close family members.

 Julie has been a marriage, family, individual and grief counselor in Durango for over 30 years, and was part of the inaugural grief support team with Mercy Hospice.
-She spends much of her time working with her love of helping to counsel others, with grief counseling, and also uses her accounting expertise as the Finance Manager at Durango Arts Center.
+She spends much of her time working with her love of helping to counsel others, with grief counseling, and also has her own accounting business.

 Lynne is the co-owner of Sholler Edwards, LLC, and practices primarily in employment law, providing HR advice from prevention through litigation for all types of business entities.
 She has been a licensed Colorado attorney since 1990, a human resources consultant since 2001, and frequent speaker and columnist on employment law topics in the Four Corners region.
 She received her Bachelor of Arts degree from the University of Colorado (Boulder) and her Juris Doctor degree from the University of Denver Law School.
 Her legal practice primarily involves employment law and non-profit management advice.
 Her clients include the public and private sectors, small to large businesses, and non-profit organizations.
 She not only advises non-profits, but serves or has served on many boards, including: Colorado Access to Justice Commission, 6th Judicial District Access to Justice Committee (Chair), Manna Soup Kitchen (President, Vice President), the Women’s Resource Center, and Operation Healthy Communities.